 Blame it on the farang

 Another thing that caused my blood to boil was the comments from others when I was late from the bus a few times.
-Apparently I shouldn’t go on my own like that.
-For pete’s sake, someone had left me at the airport and I was trying to find any familiar faces without success.
+Apparently, I shouldn’t go on my own like that.
+For Pete’s sake, someone had left me at the airport and I was trying to find any familiar faces without success.
 I was left a bit behind because I exchanged money.
 There were Thais from my group after me doing the same thing so I thought I was safe.
 Wrong!
-After 20-30 minutes of waiting I decided to start looking for them and luckily found them.
-Thai sim card doesn’t work in Bali so couldn’t send a message to my 3 farang fellow teachers.
+After 20-30 minutes of waiting, I decided to start looking for them and luckily found them.
+Thai sim card doesn’t work in Bali so couldn’t send a message to my 3 farang (foreign in Thai) fellow teachers.
 When I finally found them and got on the bus I was cheered.
 I was not happy at all.
-Later on I noticed though that this was done to everybody, it didn’t make a difference if you were a Thai or not.
+Later on, I noticed though that this was done to everybody, it didn’t make a difference if you were a Thai or not.

-On the last night we went shopping to a massive discount shop called Krishna.
+On the last night, we went shopping at a massive discount shop called Krishna.
 We hadn’t had a lot of shopping time earlier so people went crazy here.
 We were permitted 90 minutes there, though it was already getting late.
-Some Thais just decided to ignore the curfew and showed up back at the bus very late, ranging from 30 to 80 minutes.
+Some Thais just decided to ignore the curfew and showed up back on the bus very late, ranging from 30 to 80 minutes.
 Some people were quite pissed off.
 We got back to the hotel midnight and had left the hotel 9am in the morning.
-See what I mean about the action packed holiday.
+See what I mean about the action-packed holiday…